Matsuo Bashō: Oku no Hosomichi

 Bashō's private planning for another long journey, to be described in his masterwork Oku no Hosomichi, or The Narrow Road to the Deep North, culminated on May 16, 1689 (Yayoi 27, Genroku 2), when he left Edo with his student and apprentice Kawai Sora (河合 曾良) on a journey to the Northern Provinces of Honshū.
+At the time, these provinces were relatively unsettled.
 Bashō and Sora headed north to Hiraizumi, which they reached on June 29.
 They then walked to the western side of the island, touring Kisakata on July 30, and began hiking back at a leisurely pace along the coastline.
 During this 150-day journey Bashō traveled a total of 600 ri (2,400 km) through the northeastern areas of Honshū, returning to Edo in late 1691.

 By the time Bashō reached Ōgaki, Gifu Prefecture, he had completed the log of his journey.
 He edited and redacted it for three years, writing the final version in 1694 as The Narrow Road to the Interior (奥の細道, Oku no Hosomichi).
 The first edition was published posthumously in 1702.
 It was an immediate commercial success and many other itinerant poets followed the path of his journey.
 It is often considered his finest achievement, featuring hokku such as:

 Last years

 On his return to Edo in the winter of 1691, Bashō lived in his third bashō hut, again provided by his disciples.
-This time, he was not alone: he took in his nephew Toin and a female friend, Jutei, who were both recovering from illness.
+This time, he was not alone; he took in his nephew Toin and a female friend Jutei, who were both recovering from illness.
 He had many great visitors.

-Bashō continued to be uneasy.
-He wrote to a friend that "disturbed by others, I have no peace of mind".
-He made a living from teaching and appearances at haikai parties until late August 1693, when he shut the gate to his bashō hut and refused to see anybody for a month.
-Finally, he relented after adopting the principle of karumi or "lightness", a semi-Buddhist philosophy of greeting the mundane world rather than separating himself from it.
-Bashō left Edo for the last time in the summer of 1694, spending time in Ueno and Kyoto before his arrival in Osaka.
-He became sick with a stomach illness and died peacefully, surrounded by his disciples.
-Although he did not compose any formal death poem on his deathbed the following, being the last poem recorded during his final illness, is generally accepted as his poem of farewell:
+Bashō wrote to a friend that "disturbed by others, I have no peace of mind".
+Until late August 1693, he continued to make a living from teaching and appearances at haikai parties.
+Then he shut the gate to his bashō hut and refused to see anybody for a month.
+Finally, he relented after adopting the principle of karumi or "lightness", a semi-Buddhist philosophy of greeting the mundane world rather than separating from it.

+Bashō left Edo for the last time in the summer of 1694, spending time in Ueno and Kyoto before arriving in Osaka.
+There, he came down with a stomach illness and surrounded by his disciples, died peacefully.
+Although he did not compose a formal death poem, the following is generally accepted as his poem of farewell: